 Brent has an extensive background in industry, covering oil and gas production, oil services, insurance, technology and clean energy.
 His commitment to education in Bradford has seen his involvement in the primary, special and secondary schools.
-He sits on a number of education committees within Bradford and also sits as a trustee for the National Governors Association.
+He sits on a number of education committees within Bradford.
 He was awarded an MBE for services to education in 2012.